matt-duyst/mapping-with-matt/_posts/2013-09-20-Yellow-Fever.markdown

 Analyzing just the human population in Kalgraf's model allows for a more granular understanding of the implications associated with Yellow Fever outbreak rates and human recovery rates.
 For instance, the model assumes the amount of bites received by infected mosquitoes per day will remain constant over time.
 In reality, the amount of bites per infected mosquito will oscillate; as the human population begins building immunity, the rate of infected mosquitoes will decline - and so will the bites received per day.
 Moreover, holding the stages of Yellow Fever (incubated, contagious, and sick) at finite increments poses issues.
 For example, recovery rates will differ among person to person.
 While using Veracruz, Mexico as a case study allowed for predicting the diaspora of Yellow Fever in urban centers, and a better understanding of human recovery rate with real data, it's important to note the prevalence of the city's climate for mosquito reproduction.
 The tropical climate with little variation from season to season is ideal for mosquitoes.
 Places like Veracruz with high rates of precipitation and overall higher temperatures, will experience a greater possibility of infected mosquitoes - and therefore higher rates of bites per day.
 Places with similar climate's to this case study will be exposed to greater rates of Yellow Fever outbreaks.

-### Modeling Yellow Fever - A Breakdown of Kalgraf's Full Model
+### Modeling Yellow Fever - Simulating Kalgraf's Full Model

 ![Map GIS](/assets/images/yellow-fever-full.png)

 This is a working model of Kalgraf's diagram in its entirety.
 The parameters set for humans follows the nuanced modeling of the 'Human Population' segment above - initialized with 100 incubating humans, and 19,900 vulnerable humans.
 The emerging mosquito flow in the model represents the 27,778 mosquitoes Kalgraf predicted reach adulthood and can carry Yellow Fever.
 Out of the 500,000 mosquitoes, 417,000 denote 'safe mosquitoes.'
 The remaining 83,000 represent 'new mosquitoes.'
+These numbers are estimates for easier understanding - they are not the specific numbers Kalgraf recorded in Veracruz, Mexico.
+Those nuanced statistics are stated below.

 To better understand Kalgraf's model, a walk-through of formulas dervived through the analysis of Veracruz's Yellow Fever outbreak is provided below.
+The numbers in this breakdown refer to the first model introduced in the project.

 -781 people are in the Incubation Stage, 803 people are in the Contagious Stage, and 450 people are sick.
 The peak of the Yellow Fever outbreak occurs around day 140, with nearly 450 people becoming sick.
 The highest volume of deaths per day is 18 people.
 -83,000 mosquitoes are characterized as 'new mosquitoes' and have the potential of carrying Yellow Fever if they come into contact with an infected human.
 These mosquitoes bite 0.2 people every day - a total reaching over 16,000 per day.
 Kalgraf predicted 4.2% of these mosquitoes will come into contact with an infected individual, making nearly 700 of these 'new mosquitoes' carriers of Yellow Fever per day.